radhe2205/a-search/README.md

 Maximum fringe size was also captured to find out the maximum fringe size reached during a run.

 The results are added in a separate CSV file named "A0 DS results.csv" in same directory.
-Link: //TODO
+Link: https://github.iu.edu/cs-b551-sp2021/radverma-a0/blob/exp-1/A0_DS_results.csv

 #### Analysing results comparison b/w _PriorityQueue with max p's_ & _list with stack_
 As stated in pt.3 earlier, PriorityQueue and DFS(using stack) algo are basically the same.
-However on running these algorithms on same problems, the #states explored were different.
+However on running these algorithms on same problem, the #states explored were different.
 This was counter intuitive, on investigation it was found that when a state S is explored and successor states = (S1, S2,... ,Sn) are generated, the DFS algorithm picks the Sn next for exploration.
 While PriorityQueue algorithm picks the S1 to explore next.
-Because depths of all of the states S1, S2, S3, ..., Sn are same, the sequence is maintained.

-This results in different numbers for both the data structures.
+This results in different both data structure directing the program to different paths and eventually exploring different #states.

 ### Solving Extra credit problem and incorporating the learning into part 2
 The other part of problem requires us to place maximum possible p's on the board.